grandeljay/Arikitek-Website/README.md

 * lightbox for images
 * responsive images (change based on viewport)
 * fallback for disabled JS
+* scroll to top and go straight to menu buttons

 ### SEO ###
 * semantic markup